by Bruce Tharpe

 At this point, your turbine, fuel tanks, and retracts are installed.
 Those items are relatively easy, because there isn't much choice about where they go.
 But when it comes to installing things like receivers, ECUs, and fuel pumps, there are many more possibilities.
 This is where the instructions become more like guidelines.
 The best advice I have is: Plan Ahead!

-Fuel Pump Installation.
+Click to Enlarge Fuel Pump Installation.
 In general, the fuel pump can be one of the "noisiest" components in the model in terms of RF emissions.
 It is best to keep your pump far away from your receiver, ECU, and any other wiring as practical.
 My fuel pump is mounted to a metal bracket which is screwed to a plywood pad.
 Other pumps may need to be held in place with tie wraps.
 I prefer to use 6mm tubing from the header tank to the fuel pump because I think it is easier on the pump to draw through the larger tubing.
 A Festo 6mm-4mm reducer is used just before the pump inlet.

-Turbine Connections.
+Click to Enlarge Turbine Connections.
 If you are new to turbines, the variety of wires and tubes that need connecting and routing can seem overwhelming.
 Take them one at a time, and your understanding and confidence will grow.
 Here you can see the main fuel line with a fuel filter just before the turbine.
 Down low is the EGT connector stuck in place with Velcro.
 I like Velcro for this purpose because it provides a bit of cushioning.
 Notice the support block with two screws and rubber bands to hold the bundle of turbine wires.

-Gas Solenoid.
+Click to Enlarge Gas Solenoid.
 Again, two-piece Velcro is used to hold the gas solenoid in place on the side of the fuselage.
 My installation does not have an onboard propane canister - I prefer to use an external canister for starting.
 PST does not use a solenoid for the fuel (kerosene), although one can be installed if you wish (the ECU is set up for the option).
 Notice the numerous tie wraps used to hold the wire bundle together.

-ECU and Receiver Shelves.
+Click to Enlarge ECU and Receiver Shelves.
 This is where you really need to plan ahead.
 I like to keep my ECU and receiver separated as far as possible.
 I also want my antenna a good distance from the ECU and other wiring.
 In the end, I added these plywood shelves as shown (not included with ARF package).
-The receiver goes well forward and its antenna will be routed along the right-hand side of the model with the air lines.
+The receiver goes well forward and its antenna (72 mHZ) will be routed along the right-hand side of the model with the air lines.
 The ECU is mounted well aft and all of its wiring will run along the left-hand side of the model.
 There is still plenty of room for access to the air tanks and steering servo.

-Receiver Installation.
+Click to Enlarge Receiver Installation.
 As a long-time modeler, I still like to wrap my receiver in foam even though there is minimal vibration in a jet.
 At least it will be protected a little bit in case of a crash.
 It is held to the receiver shelf with cup hooks and rubber bands.
 The antenna is simply taped to the fuselage side.
 Further aft, I was careful to keep the antenna away from the carbon fiber reinforcing strips molded into the fuselage.

-ECU and Related Equipment.
+Click to Enlarge ECU and Related Equipment.
 For some reason, I can live without the ECU being wrapped in foam.
 However, there is a foam pad underneath for a bit of cushioning.
 Notice how all of the connections and switches and fuel valve are all easy to access.
 I will need to get at all of them before and after every flight, so it makes life easier if they are all conveniently handy.
 NOTE: It is a good habit to unplug the ECU battery between flights, even if the switch is off.

-MOUNTING THE TAIL SURFACES (Click on images below for larger pictures)
+MOUNTING THE TAIL SURFACES

 The outline for the optional speed brake is molded into the bottom of the fuselage, between the inlets.
 Beyond that, it is up to the builder to reinforce the cutout, install hinges, and the activating mechanism.
 After flight testing, the PST crew decided the speed brake is not necessary, but the option is still there for any builders who might like to give it a go.